codaamok/PSCMContentMgmt/README.md

 Where any of the functions return an object with the property ObjectID, or where a parameter is named -ObjectID, it will always be the PackageID for all content objects (Packages, Driver Packages, Boot Images etc) except for Applications/Deployment Types where it is CI_ID.
 This enables you to have a property ready to use for Applications with any of the cmdlets from the Configuration Manager module.

+## Support

-For further help, be sure to use `Get-Help` to check out the About help pages or the comment based help in each of functions (which includes examples).
+For help, be sure to use `Get-Help` to check out the About help pages or the comment based help in each of functions (which includes examples).
 Example commands below if you're unsure:

 ```powershell
 PS C:\> Get-Help "about_PSCMContentMgmt*"
 PS C:\> Get-Help "Find-CMObject" -Detailed
 ```

+Failing that:

+- If you think you've experiencing, or have found, a bug in PSCMContentMgmt, please open an issue.
+- Ping me on Twitter ([@codaamok](https://twitter.com/codaamok))
+- Come to the [WinAdmins Discord](https://winadmins.io) and bug me there, my handle is @acc.

 ## Examples